You might be purchasing a new laptop and have seen on-site warranty in its specifications, but you don’t know what it means.

 Well, if you have a laptop of any brand and don’t know what kind of warranty you have taken for it, then here are some general steps that you can follow.

-- Locate the serial number of your laptop.
-This is usually found on a sticker on the bottom of the laptop or in the BIOS/UEFI firmware settings.
+- First, you’ve to find the the “serial number” of your laptop.
+This is usually found on a sticker on the bottom of the laptop or in the BIOS settings.

-- Visit the manufacturer’s website and look for a “Warranty” or “Support” section.
+- Visit the laptop manufacturer’s official website and look for a “Warranty” section.

 - Enter the serial number of your laptop in the appropriate field and follow the prompts to check the warranty status.